mirisuzanne/mia/content/why.md

 what manifestos can never say.
 Because understanding is not a pre-requisite for humanity.

-We must abolish the police in every corner, and continue to fight together for the liberation of everyone.
-_Freedom is a constant struggle._

-{% call content.place(width='50%') %}
+Abolish the police,
+and the concept of policing.

 {% include 'icons/miriam-sig.svg' %}
-{% endcall %}